MattStrauss/pong/README.md

 # pong
 VHDL version of Pong

-Check out the Demo Video in the
+Check out the Demo Video in the `pong/demo` directory.